Green Spanish Eyes - Poem by Terry O'Leary

 Ah Consuela!
 I'm watching, the citadel steams in her green Spanish eyes,

-And though vapours look vacant, the vagabond vagrants remain in a mythical mist.
+and though vapours look vacant, the vagabond vagrants

 Ah Consuela!
 I'm watching as lightning at midnight in green Spanish eyes

-And it hovers above us betraying a dove as
+as it hovers above us betraying a dove as

 Ah Consuela!
 I'm watching, distilling despair in her green Spanish eyes,

 Ah Consuela!
-I'm watching, she steps to the ledge with her green Spanish eyes,
+I'm watching, she looks to the ledge with her green Spanish eyes,

 Ah Consuela!
 I'm watching the sparkles a' spilling from green Spanish eyes.